seed-labs/seed-emulator/benchmarks/docs/BENCHMARK_GENERATOR_AGENT.md

 serialized on this VM because the current benchmark CLI performs global Docker cleanup and network pruning.
 Large suites should be executed in topology-local batches, with CLI reports and logs retained after every scenario.

+`RANDOM_COMPLEX_INTERNET` image builds are also serialized.
+The CLI parses the Compose JSON once and invokes `docker build` directly for each build context, avoiding Compose's internal parallel queue.
+If the local builder reports a missing parent snapshot or a closed build-context pipe, only that service is rebuilt with `--no-cache`; unrelated images and caches are preserved.